Contrast-Security-OSS/docs/content/installation/setup/configuration/UsingEncryptedEditor.md

 ad.base                                           : dc=contrastsecurity,dc=com
 ```

-The editor will show all of the existing values encrypted in the file.
-You could use the flags listed above to view or edit a single property.
-The editor will also ask for a comment to be placed in the file for auditing purposes.
-It is strongly suggested that you make use of the comment feature for noting any change you make to the file.
+The editor shows all of the existing values encrypted in the file.
+You can use the flags listed above to view or edit a single property.
+The editor also asks you to place a comment in the file for auditing purposes.
+Contrast strongly suggests that you make use of the comment feature for noting any change you make to the file.